HackerEarth/engineering.hackerearth.com/_posts/2020-02-02-hassle-free-automated-assessments.md

 ### Design

-Based on the feedback and research data, it was important to improve the old flow in accord to the correct persona of our users.
+Based on the customer feedback and research data, it was important for us to improve the old flow in accord to the correct persona of our users.
 More focus was put on enterprise talent acquisition teams.
 We found out that in general scenario, such teams are bound by the following:

 1. **Want** - To hire good people with minimum effort and time
 2. **Capabilities** - Familiar with the technical terms and the skills needed for a role
 3. **Limitations** - Have low technical knowledge

-The design was implemented keeping in mind all the requirements.
+The new design was implemented keeping in mind all the requirements.
 The idea was to keep the interface minimal and distraction free, so to attenuate the cognitive load for the recruiter.

 ### Benefits of the new design

-1. Profile-driven approach to test candidates better when auto-generating a test in HackerEarth Assessments
+1. Skill-driven approach to test candidates better when auto-generating a test in HackerEarth Assessments
 2. Scalable system
-3. Better user controls and freedom
+3. Better user controls and flexibility
 4. User friendly jargons and actions
-5. Focuses on persona of a non-tech test creator
+5. Focuses on persona of a non-tech test administrator

 ### Features of the new flow